killerducky/killerducky.github.io/shogi/study_plan.md

 * You're starting to get an idea of what Shogi is all about, congratulations!
 * Keep playing games!
 * Start reviewing your own games
+    * One of the best ways to improve is to review your own games
     * Request computer analysis first, to get it started
     * Then start reviewing on your own without looking at the computer at first
     * Also ask your opponent to join you in the review
         * This takes a few steps on Lishogi, you have to create a study and invite your opponent
+    * Think of 2 or 3 points in the game where you wonder if you made the right choice
+    * Check with the computer on those points
-    * Check a few of the computer suggestions, focus on 2 or 3 of the points where the graph changed the most
+    * Also check a few of the computer suggestions for other points
+        * For the opening and middle game, focus on 2 or 3 of the places where the graph changed the most
+        * For the endgame, focus on a few of the shorter checkmates that you missed
 * Solve problems
     * Survival mode at [Playshogi](http://playshogi.com)
         * These start at mate in 3, but they are quite difficult!